Myrna Bustani: Business

-After her father's death, Myrna Bustani not only inherited his parliament seat but also his business positions at various companies and other responsibilities.
-Including project plans.
+After her father's death, Bustani not only inherited his parliament seat but also his business positions at various companies and other responsibilities, including project plans.

 Al Bustan Hotel

-Prior to his death Emile Bustani had purchased the former hotel where he and his wife use to go dancing before they married during the 1930s.
-He had bought the building with the intention to developing it.

-In order for redevelopment to happen they needed to demolish the old hotel.
+Prior to his death, Emile Bustani had purchased the former hotel where he and his wife used to go dancing before they married in the 1930s.
+He had bought the building with the intention of developing it.
+In order for redevelopment to happen, they needed to demolish the old hotel.
 Construction for the new hotel started in 1962.
 Emile died before its completion.
 However, his wife and daughter continued the development of the project.

 By 1967, the hotel was officially completed and ready for its grand opening.
-Myrna's mother chose the name "Al Bustan" (The Garden) – it was the first hotel of the time to take an Arabic name, when Beirut’s hotels all took European names.
+Bustani's mother chose the name "Al Bustan" (The Garden) – it was the first hotel of the time to take an Arabic name, when Beirut's hotels all took European names.
 The Al Bustan would become an important Lebanese landmark.